jamesmcm/vopono/USERGUIDE.md

 systemctl start --user vopono
 ```

-If you do not have passwordless sudo access, prefer the root daemon approach above (`vopono-daemon`) and keep using `vopono exec` as your user.
+If you do not have passwordless sudo access, prefer the root daemon approach above (`vopono.service`) and keep using `vopono exec` as your user.

 #### Privoxy